My Story ¶

 I learned a lot on my first few vehicles, including a 1989 Chevrolet Suburban, and then a 1971 Ford F100, and after that a 1990 Volkswagen Corrado.

-Currently my wife and I own three cars:
+Currently my wife and I own four cars:

 - 1963 Plymouth Savoy with a slant-6 engine and 3-speed stick shift

 - 2001 BMW 540i M-Sport

 The Plymouth was my wife's first, and only, car!
 She stills loves it and drives it.
 She and her dad fixed it up over about a year.
 It was her 16th birthday gift.
 It's just one on a long list of things I was attracted to when I met her - she was a fixer too!

 The BMW has been mine for almost eight years.
 It's a fun car, fast, with a six-speed transmission and lots of torque from its V8.
 It's been rather reliable, mostly just needing new sensors from time to time, such as the crankshaft position sensor and front O2 sensors.